TRT Global - Nuclear fusion described as the 'holy grail' of energy production

 Nuclear fusion described as the 'holy grail' of energy production

-Scientists in the US have announced a big breakthrough, they've successfully produced a nuclear fusion reaction that resulted in a net energy gain.
+Scientists in the US have announced a big breakthrough: they've successfully produced a nuclear fusion reaction that resulted in a net energy gain.
 Researchers have long been trying to harness nuclear fusion - which is the same process that powers the sun.
-Matthew Hole, senior fellow at the Australian National University, has more on this breakthrough. #NuclearFusion #CleanEnergy #nasa
+The result of this latest experiment at the Lawrence Livermore National Laboratory in California - is a step in the long quest for a potentially unlimited source of clean energy.
+Malik Fuda reports. #nuclearfusion #zerocarbon #cleanenergy

 Nuclear fusion described as the 'holy grail' of energy production